Crouch gait is an abnormal walking pattern commonly observed in individuals with cerebral palsy.

 Lastly and most importantly, intensive physical therapy is essential for treating abnormal gait patterns like crouch gait.

-Whether your child uses a brace, Botox, or gets surgery to treat spasticity, they must participate in intensive physical training to fix their gait.
+Whether your child uses a brace, Botox, or gets surgery to treat spasticity, they must participate in intensive physical training to correct their gait.

-The physical therapy must be challenging and frequent to activate neuroplasticity in the brain and replace the old walking pattern.
+The exercises performed in physical therapy sessions must be challenging and frequent to activate neuroplasticity in the brain and replace the existing walking pattern.
 Continuing with home exercises to carry over and solidify skills learned in therapy is also essential.

-Abnormal walking patterns like crouch gait are common in children with cerebral palsy and if left poorly managed, can worsen over time.
+Abnormal walking patterns like crouch gait are common in children with cerebral palsy and without consistent management, they can worsen over time.

 By detecting the abnormal walking pattern as soon as it arises and seeking early management, individuals can prevent the progression of spasticity and the development of detrimental habits.
 Long term, this will help minimize pain and pressure on the joints while improving balance and posture.

-Hopefully, this article helped you better understand why crouch gait in cerebral palsy patients occurs and how to go about treating it.
+Hopefully, this article helped you better understand why crouch gait develops in individuals with cerebral palsy and how to go about treating it.
 Good luck!